 This is where the “Native” in “React Native” comes in, allowing you to launch an app built with React Native in both iOS and Android natively.
 This means that your app will share the same functionalities on both platforms — bridging the multi-platform gap and reaching a wider audience.

 Below are some of the best React Native apps — these will give you an example of what’s possible with excellent cross-platform technology.
-You’ll not only see familiar faces in this lineup, but also a variety of app propositions, proving that anyone can make use of React Native, regardless of their goals.
+You’ll not only see familiar companies that use React Native in this line-up, but also a variety of app propositions, proving that anyone can make use of React Native, regardless of their goals.